 As of Wednesday, March 18, HCA’s lobby is closed.
 In-person customer services for Apple Health and the PEBB and SEBB Programs will not be available.
 Learn more.

 Find information about First Steps, including Maternity Support Services (MSS), Infant Case Management (ICM), and Childbirth Education (CBE).

 On this page

-First Steps is a program that helps low-income pregnant women get the health and social services they may need and covers a variety of services for pregnant women and their infants.
-First Steps is available as soon as a woman knows she is pregnant and is covered by Washington Apple Health (Medicaid).
+First Steps is a program that helps low-income pregnant individuals get the health and social services they may need and covers a variety of services for pregnant individuals and their infants.
+First Steps is available as soon as an individual knows they are pregnant and is covered by Washington Apple Health (Medicaid).
 First Steps services include medical, enhanced, drug and alcohol and other services:

 - Prenatal care